johnandersen777/mcp-proxy/README.md

 # Start the MCP server behind the proxy with a custom host and port
 mcp-proxy --sse-host=0.0.0.0 --sse-port=8080 uvx mcp-server-fetch

+# Start the MCP server behind the proxy bound to a UNIX Domain Socket
+mcp-proxy --sse-uds /tmp/mcp.sock uvx mcp-server-fetch

 # Start the MCP server behind the proxy with a custom user agent
 # Note that the `--` separator is used to separate the `mcp-proxy` arguments from the `mcp-server-fetch` arguments